Skip to content

 In 2014 I began to delve into the considerable archival holdings at the Bath Record Office, containing hundreds of letters from applicants, many dating back over a century.
 These letters are a fascinating glimpse into the lives of remarkably cosmopolitan women, many of whom traveled the world as missionaries or as part of colonial families.

-In order to make connections between the College’s past and its continued mandate to house women over 50, I began a series of watercolours as gifts for the residents.
+In order to make connections between the College’s past and its continued mandate to house women over 50, I made a small series of watercolours as gifts for the residents.
 These served as a form of introduction to myself and my interest in Partis College as a space for women, made by women.